christianschmitz/vault/README.md

 # Using IPFS
 If you decide to use IPFS for storage I recommend you take a look at IPNS and DNSLink.

+# TODO
+Running as  daemon and automatically pushing changes to IPFS